-In 1999, the California Legislature and Governor recognized the regional benefit of demand management programs by enacting Senate Bill 60, which states: "It is the intent of the Legislature that the Metropolitan Water

-District of Southern California expand water conservation, water recycling, and groundwater recovery efforts" and "The Metropolitan Water District of Southern California shall place increased emphasis on sustainable, environmentally sound, and cost-effective water conservation, recycling, and groundwater storage and replenishment measures."
+In 1999, the California Legislature and Governor recognized the regional benefit of demand management programs by enacting Senate Bill 60, which states: "It is the intent of the Legislature that the Metropolitan Water District of Southern California expand water conservation, water recycling, and groundwater recovery efforts" and "The Metropolitan Water District of Southern California shall place increased emphasis on sustainable, environmentally sound, and cost-effective water conservation, recycling, and groundwater storage and replenishment measures."
 (MWD Act, Sec.
 130.5.)

-Combined production from participating recycling and groundwater recovery projects produced approximately 228,000 acre-feet of water in fiscal year 2016/17 with financial incentive payments of about \$36 million.
-Regional recycling, recovered groundwater, and desalinated seawater production are projected to be about 750,000 acre-feet per year, by year 2025.
-An estimate of the potential benefits as measured by Metropolitan's estimated incentive payments for recycling and groundwater recovery projects is shown in Table 2.
+Combined production from participating recycling and groundwater recovery projects produced approximately 188,000 acre-feet of water in fiscal year 2018/19 with financial incentive payments of about \$29 million.
+Regional recycling, recovered groundwater, and desalinated seawater production are projected to be about 618,000 acre-feet per year, by year 2025.
+An estimate of the costs of the program in fiscal year 2020/21 as measured by Metropolitan's estimated incentive payments for recycling and groundwater recovery projects is shown in Table 2.